Seminole Soil & Water Conservation District

 About Seminole SWCD

-The mission of the Seminole Soil and Water Conservation District is to provide the administration of programs to conserve soil and improve water quality and quantity on private lands in Seminole County.
+The mission of the Seminole Soil and Water Conservation District is to provide the administration of programs to conserve and promote healthy soils, water, forests and wildlife in Seminole County.

 What We Do